dstokes/README/README.md

 * I am willing to admit when I am wrong.

 ## My Quirks
-**I am a problem solver.** Often, this is a good thing.
+**I am a problem solver.** Sometimes this is a good thing.
 Sometimes it’s not.
-If you’re not looking for solutions and simply need to be heard, feel free to let me know.
+If you’re not looking for solutions and simply need to be heard, please to let me know.
 While I’m aware of my tendency to identify a fix, I don’t always catch myself in time.

 **I need to understand things.** Understanding the reasoning and strategy behind projects and high-priority tasks is a requirement for me.
 I have a hard time getting my bearings if I don’t have a strong mental model for the big picture.
 Similarly, I ask a lot of questions about technical systems so that I can represent problems and priorities in those systems fully.
-My desire to understand can be a hinderance in some situations.

 **I don’t do well with subtleties.** Coded messages often fly right over my head so it’s best to be upfront about what you need and what you’re thinking.
 I’ll do my best to ask for clarification when I feel I’m missing something important.